NoahBirch/initials-game/README.md

 The names you provide should be names of well known people or ficitonal characters, as the game relies on the other players to confirm if your name is valid.

-For example, lets say these are your first 3 sets of initials: (you usually play with 26 sets per round) AD -
+For example, lets say these are your first 3 sets of initials: (you usually play with 26 sets per round) -AD -
-  BM -
+  -BM -
-  CA -
+  -CA -

 Here are some valid names you could add to your list:
-  AD - Albus Dumbledore
+  -AD - Albus Dumbledore
-  BM - Billy Mays
+  -BM - Billy Mays
-  CA - Christina Aguilera
+  -CA - Christina Aguilera

 Then at the end of the game you tally up points (not in this version of the game yet)